spmvg/open_it_maintenance_planner/README.md

 5. **View Reports:** Click "Show Maintenance Report" to see a timeline and event list.
 6. **Export Data:** Switch to JSON mode and use "Copy JSON" to save your work.

+## Live Demo
+Access the production app here: [https://maintenance-planner.vangemert.dev](https://maintenance-planner.vangemert.dev)

 ## FAQ
-See the in-app FAQ for answers to common questions.
+See the in-app [FAQ](https://maintenance-planner.vangemert.dev/faq) for answers to common questions.

 ## Development
 This project is built with [Vue.js](https://vuejs.org/).